America’s Most Unusual Spite Houses

 Have you ever heard of a spite house?
-If not, you shouldn’t be ashamed nor surprised.
+If not, you shouldn’t be ashamed or surprised.
 After all, these houses built to annoy aren’t that common in America.
-Furthermore, some of the most famous like the Richardson House, have already been demolished.
+Furthermore, famous buildings like the Richardson House have already been demolished.
 On the other hand, although primarily unusual in shape or size, some of these odd-looking homes are now quite valuable.
 The following are 10 of the best-known spite houses in America that are still in existence.

 What is a Spite House?

-Just as the term suggests, a spite house is a house built to annoy or offend a neighbor or “any party with land stakes”.
+As the term suggests, a spite house is built to annoy or offend a neighbor or “any party with land stakes.”
 In other words, it’s a house made to antagonize someone or some entity due to a disagreement.
-For instance, you may find that some spite houses were built to obstruct a neighbor’s view while others were built as a divorce settlement.
-Other examples are of property disagreements with local governments, blocking an alleyway or blocking light to another home.
-In other cases, these houses are also known as skinny houses or pie houses and look exactly how it sounds.
+For instance, you may find that some spite houses were built to obstruct a neighbor’s view while others were constructed as a divorce settlement.
+Other examples are property disagreements with local governments, blocking an alleyway, or blocking lights in another home.
+In other cases, these houses are also known as skinny houses or pie houses and look exactly how they sound.

 What is the Oldest Spite House in America?

-In America, these types of quirky houses date to the 18th century.
-The oldest known still standing in America is likely the Old Spite House in Marblehead, Massachusetts.
-However, some other examples across the world date back several centuries more.
-Other forms of spite are spite monuments and most commonly, spite fences.
+These types of quirky houses date to the 18th century in America.
+The oldest known still standing in America is likely the Old Spite House in Marblehead, Massachusetts; however, there are some other examples worldwide.
+Different forms of spite are spite monuments and, most commonly, spite fences.

 Please Note:

-Many of these following houses are privately owned.
-With this in mind, if you visit any of these, please be mindful of its occupant’s privacy.
+Many of the following houses are privately owned.
+If you visit any of these, please be mindful of its occupants’ privacy.
 That’s not to mention the neighborhood in which these homes can be found.
-The last location on this list is the Pink House and can only be viewed from the road, since it’s on private federal property.
+The last location on this list is the Pink House, which can only be viewed from the road since it’s on private federal property.

 Alameda Spite House